Skip to main content

 This smart font is perfect for a more professional design.
 It's a great eye-catcher and stays classy at the same time.

-Fonts for Body Text
+Best Font for Emails - Body Text

 The main body of your email needs to be a font that's clear and easy to read, so that your email subscribers really pay attention to what you're saying.
 A serif font is usually a more traditional typeface which is normally used for lengthier and more formal text such as newspapers, academic writing, etc. In terms of serif email-safe font options, Times New Roman and Georgia are both good and reliable options.
 However, when it comes to web fonts, there is a lot more choice.
 For a sophisticated effect, we particularly like: